JamesDeFabia/ecl-bundles/FinanceLibraryBundle/README.rst

 ecl bundle install Finance

-For more information about the bundle commands in the ecl command line tool, see:
+For more information about the bundle commands in the ecl command line tool, see the `HPCC Client Tools Manual`_

 .. _`HPCC Client Tools`: http://cdn.hpccsystems.com/releases/CE-Candidate-4.0.0/docs/HPCCClientTools-4.0.0-9.pdf